skie/docs/docs/Rhythm/rhythm.md

 ],
 ```

+#### Git

+The `Git` recorder captures Git repository information including current branch, recent commits, and repository status for display on the [Git Status](#git-status-widget) widget.

+The recorder automatically detects Git repositories by searching the current directory and parent directories.
+It captures current branch name, recent commits with metadata (author, date, message), commit classification (feature, fix, docs, test, etc.), repository status (clean, modified, error), ticket numbers and merge information, and commit tags and version information.

+The recorder uses throttling to prevent excessive Git operations and runs every 60 seconds by default.
+It requires Git to be available in the system PATH and will gracefully handle cases where Git is not available or the directory is not a Git repository.

 ### Filtering

 As we have seen, many [recorders](#recorders) offer the ability to, via configuration, "ignore" incoming entries based on their value, such as a request's URL.
 But, sometimes it may be useful to filter out records based on other factors, such as the currently authenticated user.
 To filter out these records, you may pass a closure to Rhythm's `filter` method.
 Typically, the `filter` method should be invoked within the `bootstrap` method of your application's `Application.php`: